singnet/time-series-anomaly-discovery/README.md

 ## Getting Started

-If you are not familiarized with docker you can proceed with the local instalation, however we higly recommend for this project to be built inside a docker container due some of its dependencies that can not be easily removed from your system (e.g. GRPC c++ library).
+If you are not familiarized with docker you can proceed with the local instalation, however we higly recommend for this project to be built inside a docker container due to the fact that some of its dependencies can not be easily removed from your system (e.g. GRPC C++ library).
 If you choose to use docker and know nothing about it, follow this [docker related tutorial][docker_tutorial] before proceeding.

 ### Docker